-&lt;sup>4 R. Geoffrey Jensen, "Jose Millan-Astray and the Nationalist 'Crusade' in Spain," Journal of Contemporary History, Vol. 27, No. 3 (Jul., 1992): 425-447, http://www.jstor.org/stable/260899?origin=JSTOR-pdf in which the Legion was almost the only Spanish military organization to achieve victories, it was given the opportunity to set up additional battalions.
-Most of the first two hundred people admitted to the Legion came from Spain and from the former Spanish colonies (Latin America, Cuba, the Philippines, etc.).
-The foreigners in the Legion then consisted of a Chinese, three Japanese, one German, and another Austrian, an Italian, two French, four Portuguese, a Maltese, a Belgian, a Russian prince and a black African legionnaire from New York.
-Later, this number increased, so that the proportion of foreigners reached 30 percent.
-The largest number of foreigners served in the Legion during the Spanish Civil War in August 1938, a total of 1248 people from 37 countries.
-Nevertheless, most of the personnel have always remained of Spanish nationality.
-Nevertheless, most of the personnel have always without exception, but later, especially during the Civil War, foreigners were able to achieve lower officer ranks.
+victories, it was given the opportunity to set up additional battalions.6 Most of the first two hundred people admitted to the Legion came from Spain and from the former Spanish colonies (Latin America, Cuba, the Philippines, etc.).
+The foreigners in the Legion then consisted of a Chinese, three Japanese, a German, an Austrian, an Italian, two French, four Portuguese, a Maltese, a Belgian, a Russian prince and a black African legionnaire from New York.
+7 Later, this number increased, so that the proportion of foreigners reached 30 per cent.
+8 The largest number of foreigners served in the Legion during the Spanish Civil War in August 1938, a total of 1248 people from 37 countries.
+9 Nevertheless, most of the personnel have always remained of Spanish nationality.
+10 In the beginning, the officers were Spaniards without exception, but later, especially during the Civil War, foreigners were able to achieve lower officer ranks.
+11